Monologue: OpenAI Vs. Microsoft

 Though there is a decent chance that Microsoft agrees to some concessions and they work it out as a means of continuing their stranglehold on OpenAI, there's also a chance that they just let OpenAI die.

-They could just rip the OpenAI sticker, put a Microsoft sticker on it, OpenAI sends to Microsoft, chatgpt.com goes to Copilot, probably do ChatGPT by Copilot or by Microsoft.
+They could just rip the OpenAI sticker, put a Microsoft sticker on it, OpenAI sends to Microsoft, chatgpt.com goes to Copilot.
+They'd probably do chat GPT by Copilot or by Microsoft.

 Pretty easy, right?

 I understand why people don't think that can happen just because it would be so big, but all the rails are there for it to occur.
+All very silly.

-I also think this pissy back and forth is a helpful distraction from OpenAI's core problem: that they've yet to ship a meaningful new product in some time, and their entire future is based on consumer subscriptions, which will require them to create meaningful consumer products.
+I also think this pissy back and forth is a helpful distraction from OpenAI's core problem, that they've yet to ship a meaningful new product in some time, and their entire future is based on consumer subscriptions, which will require them to create meaningful consumer products.

 A thing they've failed to do.